Anth 1 - Biological Anthropology » Spring 2020 » Exam 1

 Organisms who are capable of breeding because they are biologically and behaviorally compatible to produce viable, fertile offspring are called

-A. evolved organisms
+A. adapted organisms

 B. mutants